HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 Identity Providers **SHALL NOT** rely on third parties as Trusted Referees or Trusted Agents, to vouch for individuals, or to perform identity verification including on behalf of another person as is generally permitted under NIST 800-63-3 Digital Identity Guidelines.

 Additionally, the IG aims to align with NIST guidelines for using Mobile Driver's Licenses (mDLs) as a means for authentication and/or identity verification of individuals.
-Note that as of this time, it is known that the identity assurance levels of mDLs may vary from state to state.
+Note that as of this time, it is known that the evidence strength of mDLs may vary from state to state.

 Identity verification consistent with this IG is valid for 3 years, at which point identity verification **SHALL** be repeated.